Indian Child Welfare

 Will the state place an Indian child in a non-Indian foster home?

-Federal law requires that an Indian child be placed in an Indian foster home.
-If at the time the child is removed there is not an Indian home available for immediate foster care placement, the Indian could be placed in a non-Indian foster home on a short-term basis for the safety of the child.
-However, according to federal law and state policy, the state agency must locate an appropriate Indian home as soon as possible and the child will be relocated to meet guidelines.
+Federal law requires an Indian child be placed in an ICWA compliant placement.
+If there is not an available ICWA compliant placement at the time of the child being removed the child could be placed in a Non ICWA compliant placement on a short term basis for the safety of the child.
+The state must continue to seek placement in an ICWA compliant home as soon as possible and the child will be relocated to that home once it is identified.

 A neighbor abused my child who do I call?